Keyboard shortcuts

 Operator Names and Fixity

-A valid operator name is a non-empty sequence of characters chosen from the string "+-*/%=!><&^".
-The fixity of an operator is determined by its first characters, which must correspond to a built-in operator.
-Thus, +^ binds like +, whilst *^ binds like *.
-The longest such prefix is used to determine fixity, so >>= binds like >>, not like >.
+A valid operator name is a non-empty sequence of characters chosen from the string "+-*/%=!><&^|".
+The fixity of an operator is determined by its leading characters, which must correspond to a built-in operator.
+Thus +^ binds like +, while *^ binds like *.
+The longest such prefix wins, so >>= binds like >>, not like >.

 Restrictions

 It is not permitted to define operators with the names && or || (although these as prefixes are accepted).
-This is because a user-defined version of these operators would not be short-circuiting.
+A user-defined version of either would not be short-circuiting.
 User-defined operators behave exactly like ordinary functions, except for being infix.

 Shadowing Built-in Operators